 Foreigners are given the same tax treatment as Peruvians, without any special concessions; however, mobility costs and accommodation expenses during the first three months after arrival in Peru, as well as the cost of home-leave fares, airfares to one's home country for vacation during the employment agreement, are not deemed as taxable income.
 Severance indemnities in the amounts provided by law and indemnities for vacations not taken that are paid to terminated employees are excluded from income tax.

-From 2016 until 2022, capital gain derived from the transfer of shares by individuals are exempt from income tax, provided that: (i) not over 10% of a company ownership is transferred and (ii) the shares have been registered in the stock market at least one year.
+Until 2023, capital gain derived from the transfer of shares by individuals are exempt from income tax, provided that: (i) not over 10% of a company ownership is transferred and (ii) the shares have been registered in the stock market at least one year.
+The exemption applies up to PEN 4,950,000 of the capital gain generated in each taxable year.
 Otherwise, such income will be subject to income tax at a rate of 5%, regardless of the number of transactions performed.

 In the case of non-domiciled individuals, capital gains derived from the transfer of shares are subject to income tax at a rate of 5% when the sale takes place ’within the country’ (Lima Stock Exchange) and 30% when the sale is performed ’outside the country’.